Microsoft-Web/WebCampTrainingKit/HOL/WebSitesInProduction/HOL.md

 	_Starting network recording_

-1. Select any option of the quiz.
+1. Select any of the quiz options.
 You will see that nothing happens.

 1. In the **F12** window, the entry corresponding to the POST HTTP request shows an HTTP **500** result.